Anthropic Just Dropped Its Safety Pledge. Here's What It Means for Your Business.

 That means the responsibility shifts.
 To us.
 To you.
 To every business building on these tools.

 Build your own guardrails.
 Keep humans where judgment matters.
-Don't trust any company's promises more than your own processes.
+Diversify your AI stack.
+Don't let any single vendor or government decision determine your ability to operate.

 The AI tools are getting more powerful.
-The question is whether we're getting more thoughtful about how we use them.
+The forces shaping how they're used are getting more complicated.
+The question is whether we're keeping up.

 Sources: